yashikasharma0301/diff-drive-robot-control/README.md

 # Differential Drive Robot Control in ROS 2

-[This project](https://youtu.be/SgQI-Ug09Po) demonstrates the creation of a differential drive robot simulation in ROS 2.
+This project demonstrates the creation of a differential drive robot simulation in ROS 2.
 It includes a `myrobot_description` package to load and visualize the robot in RViz, and a separate `myrobot_gazebo` package with an empty world to spawn the robot in Gazebo.
 The project integrates velocity command plugins (`/cmd_vel`) and enables robot control using the `teleop_twist_keyboard` package to verify movement in the simulated environment.

+Click [here](https://youtu.be/SgQI-Ug09Po) to watch the simulation.

 ## System Requirements